cadets/trace-data/cdm_mapping.md

 Files
 -----

 The CADETS system provides uuids for many kernel-managed objects.
+CADETS uuids are reliable, kernel-managed identifiers.

 In the case of files, note that it is possible for two different paths to refer to the same uuid - these are still the same file.
 Either both paths point to